jeremy-khoo/jeremy-khoo.github.io/research.md

 # Research

-<small>Email me for drafts, or even just to discuss any of the issues raised below.</small>
+*Email me for drafts, or even just to discuss any of the issues raised below.*

 ## Working Papers